mikevdg/urad/BetterOdata.md

 * Maybe compress URLs.
 Perhaps do a funky URL encoding using one of the ASN.1 encodings and base64 it.
 The same query on the same table version, built and encoded twice, would return the exact same URL.
 Give tables and columns special shortened codes.
+  - Another idea: put the query in the body and use a 303 to a minified URL?
+Hmm.

 * If compressed URLs are used, also provide some way of easily debugging them.

+* Replace formulas with a proper programming language.
+Maybe compile to WebAssembly and run on the browser.
+  - Formula columns
+  - Triggers
+  - Maybe even batch updates?